 Ride Overview - Best Orkhon Valley Yurt Ride

+A magnificent 13 day horseback riding vacation in Mongolia!
 Landlocked between China and Russia, Mongolia is a mythical paradise for riders who are seeking an amazing adventure.
-This magnificent 13-day horse ride will allow you to enjoy the highlights of Mongolia in the best accommodations available with 10 nights in yurts with traditional beds and showers every evening (except at the nomadic family’s yurt) and 2 nights in a 3* hotel in Ulan Bator.
+You will enjoy the highlights of Mongolia in the best accommodations available with 10 nights in yurts with traditional beds and showers every evening (except at the nomadic family’s yurt) and 2 nights in a 3* hotel in Ulan Bator.
 The 13th-century traditional yurt (ger in Mongolian) is constructed of wood and felt held together with braided horsehair straps.
 The hut is richly decorated with color and symbols.
 Inside, a wooden floor and carpets will isolate you from cooler temperatures and moisture.
 Beds, also used as sofas, are positioned left and right of the door.
 Your guide, native to Mongolia and resident of France, understand the quality requirements of foreign riders, and the specificities of Mongolia.
 Your trail leads you to the astonishing rock formations of the Hogno Han Park, the rich desert of the Bayan Gobi, the volcanic formed Ulaan Tsutgalan River Falls and the famous Uurt Canyon.
 In addition, you will spend a day with a nomadic family residing in the lush Orkhon Valley.
 Non-riding tours of Ulan Baton, Karakorum and Hustai National Park will make this a ride of a lifetime!

 “A trip made of encounters, sharing, fun and scenery.
 Never far from horses and always in the middle of nature … Thirteen unforgettable days.
 A lot of encounters and a basket full of sparkling moments as keepsakes.
 I wish all those who will have the chance to go to Mongolia to cross paths with people as caring and vibrant as I myself met !! “- Laetitia